Employment Types for Locums

 There are also legislative changes that came in in early 2016 that will affect the way that an Umbrella Co can maximise the expenses legislation on your behalf and so, the use of an Umbrella Company is likely to become much less cost-effective.

 Setting up an Ltd Company can seem daunting but with the right advice and information, it’s actually a lot less stressful than it may at first seem and is worth exploring if you are undertaking locum work for more than a few months.

-Ltd Company – perceived by many clinics as the preferred’ way to engage a locum vet and can offer improved tax efficiency if you are doing locum work on a long term basis.
-There are set up and year end costs involved however if you have a friendly accountant and are happy to get involved with some of the administration of your own business, the rewards can be worthwhile.
+Limited Companies are perceived by many clinics as the ‘preferred’ way to engage a locum vets and can offer improved tax efficiency if you intend to work as a locum on a long term basis.
+There are set-up and year end costs involved, however if you have a friendly accountant and are happy to get involved with some of the administration of your own business, the rewards can be worthwhile.

-Self Employment – The most common issue with SE is that many contractors are unaware that a worker’s employment status, that is whether you are employed or self-employed, is not a matter of choice.
+The most common issue with working as a self-employed contractor is that many contractors are unaware that a worker’s employment status, that is whether you are employed or self-employed, is not a matter of choice.
 Whether someone is employed or self-employed depends upon the terms and conditions of the relevant engagement and as such, you have to be aware of; and working with active compliance within the framework of the IR35 legislation.

 - Do they risk their own money?